Your Inner Voice Can Control Your Life: Become Positive

 I always thought it was normal for people to put themselves down if something went wrong his or her life.
 I began to believe that something was wrong with me.
 After my childhood abuse and growing up as a survivor, I would mentally and emotionally beat myself up from the time I woke up to the time I went to sleep.
 I thought that was normal for everyone.

-I would slash myself into little pieces with my internal voice, even when things were going right, or good things were coming my way.
-I became extraordinarily compliant and loyal to what my self-critical voice told me about me.
-I let my self-talk dictate what to do and how to react.
+I would slash myself into little pieces with my self-talk, even when things were going right, or good things were coming my way.
+I became extraordinarily compliant and loyal to my self-critical voice which told me about me in negative words.
+I let my self-talk dictate what to do and how I should react.
 Over time, I learned that this self-flagellation voice never did anything good for me, except to spiral me down into a very dark place.
 It caused me to loathe myself even more.
 I lost my confidence, self-esteem, self-worth, and relationship with myself.
 I experienced more episodes of dissociation to not listen to all that harassment in my head.
 Each time I obey or believed my inner voice, it became harder and harder to crawl out of my self-imposed deep emotional hole.

-Indeed my negative and self-defeating inner voice was like having my own emotional and verbal abuser in my head.
+Indeed my negative and self-defeating self-talk was like having my own emotional and verbal abuser in my head.

 Not My Fault

-I learned the critical content of my inner voice was formed from statements made to me during specific events.
-This material I accepted, embedded into my subconscious mind as a result of the emotional charge caused by the terror.
+I learned the critical content of my self-talk was formed from statements made to me during specific hurtful events.
+This material I accepted without my approval, embedded into my subconscious mind.

 As I grew up, I heaped on myself tons of self-doubts, blame, shame, judgment and negative beliefs about me onto myself, not my perpetrator.
 The critical messages strongly influenced all my thoughts.
 They affected my relationships not only with myself but also with others around me and my perceptions of the world.